Guarantees for Spontaneous Synchronization on Random Geometric Graphs: The Random Geometric Graph on the Sphere

 To deal with the first term in the right hand side, observe that the entries of $D-\Ex D $ are only nonzero on the diagonal and $ (D-\Ex D)_{ii} = \sum_{j=1}^n \mathds{1}_{\langle X_i,X_j\rangle \ge t_{p,d}}-p$.
 Conditioned on $X_i$, the distribution of $(D-\Ex D)_{ii}$ is a centered binomial random variable and we apply Chernoff's deviation again to obtain, for every $\delta >0$,

 We choose $\delta = \frac{\log n}{\sqrt{np}}$ and union bound over all $i\in [n]$ to obtain that, with the required probability,

 for a sufficiently large $C_p>0$.
-The reason why $\frac{1}{8}$ instead of $\frac{1}{4}$ will become clear later.
-We proceed to verify the last condition.
+The reason for $\frac{1}{8}$ instead of $\frac{1}{4}$ will become clear in what follows.
+Next, we proceed to verify the last condition.
 It is easy to see that for a sufficiently large $C_p>0$, we have

 Since the function $\sin^{-1}(x)$ is non-increasing and satisfies $\sin^{-1}(x) < 2x$ for $x \geq 0$, we obtain that

 On the other hand, we know that $\frac{np}{2\|\DE_L\|} > 4$ and then

 Combining \eqref{LHSBound} with \eqref{RHSBound}, we get